Factbox: Countdown to Brexit breakthrough?

-BRUSSELS (Reuters) - British Prime Minister Theresa May meets European Commission President Jean-Claude Juncker for lunch in Brussels on Monday for what could be a breakthrough in Brexit talks. [nL8N1O309E]

-Here is a timeline of the following 10 days that will determine whether Britain avoids further costly delays in giving business assurances of a smooth exit from the European Union and of free trade with its biggest market in the future:
+BRUSSELS (Reuters) - Here is a timeline of the coming few days that will determine whether Britain avoids further costly delays in giving business assurances of a smooth exit from the European Union and of free trade with its biggest market in the future:

 May wants the EU to open the second phase of Brexit negotiations concerning relations after Britain’s withdrawal on March 30, 2019.
 The EU will only do that if there is “sufficient progress” in agreeing “divorce” terms, notably on three key issues: a financial settlement, guaranteed rights for EU citizens in Britain and a “soft border” with Ireland.

 A deal on money is effectively done, EU officials said last week.
-There were indications of agreement on citizens’ rights and of an understanding of how at least to move forward on the Irish issue to avoid holding up the rest of the package.
+There are indications of agreement on citizens’ rights.
+But opposition from British Prime Minister Theresa May’s key allies in Northern Ireland to treating the province differently from the mainland in a bid to maintain an open EU land border with EU-member Ireland scuppered a deal on Monday.

-As part of the “choreography” for a political deal, the EU set May an “absolute deadline” of Monday, Dec.
-4, to provide new offers in time for the other EU leaders to approve a move to Phase 2 at a summit of the EU-27 on Friday, Dec.
-15.
+As part of the “choreography” for a political deal, the EU set May an “absolute deadline” of Monday to provide new offers in time for the other EU leaders to approve a move to Phase 2 at a summit of the EU-27 on Dec.
+15. That is now pushed back till the end of the week, EU officials say.

 May is pushing for a simultaneous, reciprocal guarantee from the EU of a soft transition and future trade deal, which she may use to show Britons what her compromises have secured.
 The EU wants to have firm British offers which the 27 can discuss before leaders commit.
 The result is some complex dance steps: